atomic-binary/100-days-of-code/README.md

 # 100-days-of-code
+Main Commitment

-Code minimum an hour every day for the next 100 days.
+I will code for at least an hour every day for the next 100 days.

+Start Date

+September 15th, 2021.